syndbg-archive/Zoo/README.md

 (and, sadly, sometimes animals happen to die :/).
 Also, our animals reproduce half an year (6 months) after their gestation period is over.

+#####How an animal is born:
+If a male and a female of the same species are present, after gestation period a new animal is born.
+After an animal is born, after 6 months the female is ready to reproduce again.
+There's only one baby animal which gender is 50/50 chance to be male or female.

 an animal brings 60$ back to the zoo per day<br>
 one kilo meat costs 4$<br>
 one kilo grass, foliage or bamboo costs 2$<br>